joefreeman8/sei-project-3-be/README.md

  The contents of the login function also stores the userId into localStorage, the same way as the register function above.
 We found this was vital as it was the only way to link the user to their own account for viewing, editing or deleting.

 ## Filtering ##
 The filtering on the Index page was incredibly satisfying.
-The fitler has been set in a way which can stack multiple options, allowing for a very specific search.
+The filter has been set in a way which can stack multiple options, allowing for a very specific search.
 ```js
   const filterProfiles = (profiles) => {
     return profiles.filter(profile => {